harness/developer-hub/kb/platform/harness-platform-faqs.md

 This process ensures that delegates effectively share information and utilize it as required for the deployment process within the same stage.

-### I want to share delegate from one project to another?
+### How can I share delegates between projects?

-In this case you can install the delegate on org level if both project are under same org, otherwise need to install delegate on Account level.
-As delegate installed under project has scope limited to same project
+You can install the delegate at the org scope if the projects are under same org, otherwise, you must install the delegate at the account scope.
+Delegates installed at the project scope are limited to the same project.

-### Is it possible to attach delegate to a custom IAM role during installation in the EKS cluster?
+### Is it possible to attach a delegate to a custom IAM role during installation in the EKS cluster?

 Yes, for more information, go to [Harness AWS connector settings](https://developer.harness.io/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference/#harness-aws-connector-settings).

-### Can we get information about the types of tasks of delegates, what each of them is responsible for?
+### Could you provide information on the tasks that delegates are responsible for and what those tasks entail?

-The task types are internal tasks for various tasks a pipeline generate.
-We keep introducing new tasks type and remove old ones as documenting each task type is not productive.
+The tasks are internal and vary depending on the pipeline.
+We frequently introduce new task types and retire old ones, so documenting each type isn't practical.

-### Do these build_source tasks use the delegate task quota?
+### Do build_source tasks use the delegate task quota?

-Build source tasks do use the quota. these are tasks for artifact collections. they are only present in cg and next gen these tasks are never fired.
+Build source tasks do use the quota.
+These are tasks for artifact collections are only present in CurrentGen and NextGen these tasks are never fired.

 ### How can I perform a load test on a Kubernetes delegate?

-You can implement Autoscale using replicas with the steps in this [docs](https://developer.harness.io/docs/platform/delegates/manage-delegates/auto-scale-using-replicas/).
-The autoscaling will be based on load not on number of tasks Or can do any kind of deployment or simply run shell scripts which uses cpu and memory.
+You can implement Autoscale using replicas.
+For more information, go to [Auto scale using replicas](/docs/platform/delegates/manage-delegates/auto-scale-using-replicas/).
+Autoscaling is based on load, not on the number of tasks.
+It doesn't control deployments or run shell scripts that use CPU and memory.

-- based on which metric you use for HPA (we recommend cpu/memory) kubernetes will scale up/down the pod.
+- Based on the metrics you use for HPA (Harness recommends CPU/memory) Kubernetes will scale up/down the pod.
-- when pod is scaled down, the delegate pod will stop taking new task and finish what its executing before terminating.
+- When the pod is scaled down, it will stop taking new tasks and finish the tasks its executing before terminating.

-### Can I set up audit log streaming without using a Delegate agent?
+### Can I set up audit log streaming without using a delegate agent?
 Are there options to stream logs directly from the cloud platform using IAM roles or other methods?

 For the current streaming workflow, the primary option is to use the AWS connector, which requires the use of a Delegate.
 Unfortunately, audit log streaming is currently only supported via Delegate, and there is no direct option to stream logs from the cloud platform using IAM roles or other methods.

-You can refer to this [documentation](https://developer.harness.io/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference/) for further information.
+For more information, go to [AWS connector settings reference](/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference/).

-### Will we push up the Ubuntu immutable delegate to Docker hub?
+### Will Harness push the Ubuntu immutable image type delegate to Docker Hub?

 No, our Dockerfiles are made public on GitHub so that you have the option to modify and build them according to your needs.
-We do not push the Ubuntu immutable delegate images to Docker Hub; instead, you can access and customize the Dockerfiles from our GitHub repository.
+We do not push the Ubuntu immutable image type delegate to Docker Hub; instead, you can access and customize the Dockerfiles from our GitHub repository.

-### How can we disable version override from specific delegate?
+### How can we disable version override from a specific delegate?

-Version override is not controlled from UI.
-If we need to disable version override it will be for entire account.
-You can refer [here](https://developer.harness.io/docs/platform/delegates/install-delegates/delegate-upgrades-and-expiration/) to know about delegates upgrades.
+Version override is not controlled in the Harness UI.
+If you disable version override, it will apply to the entire account.
+For more information, go to [Delegate upgrades and expiration](/docs/platform/delegates/install-delegates/delegate-upgrades-and-expiration/).

 ### Can I configure an alternate location for delegate logs?